Asterics2020-Obelics/School2019/profile/README.md

 ```
 Make sure you explore the output a bit, especially try both "Sunburst" and "Icicle" for the style.

-:point_right: Do you prefer the stats table, or the sunburst, or the icicle?
+:point_right: Run [snakeviz](https://jiffyclub.github.io/snakeviz/) from `ipython` or `jupyter` using `%load_ext snakeviz` and then `%snakeviz` or `%%snakeviz`.

 ## 7. Line-level profiling

 With function-level profiling you can find the functions that are relevant to the performance of your application.
  But what if you want to know which lines of code in the function are slow?
 The [line_profiler](https://github.com/rkern/line_profiler) package let's you measure execution time line by line, from Python, ipython or Jupyter.

-:point_right: Let's work through the [Profiling and Timing Code](https://jakevdp.github.io/PythonDataScienceHandbook/01.07-timing-and-profiling.html) Jupyter notebook from the excellent [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/) by Jake VanderPlas.
-Instructions how to start it are in the [Setup](#setup) section.
+:point_right: Let's continue with the [Profiling and Timing Code](https://jakevdp.github.io/PythonDataScienceHandbook/01.07-timing-and-profiling.html) notebook to see an example of line profiling from Python.

 ## 8. Memory profiling